 Anna said her boy was only four years old.
 But it wasn’t uncommon for people to say to her, “he’s an unusual child, when he looks at me his eyes go right through to my soul.”
 This didn’t bother her too much, it just seemed to be a comment that people would say more often about adults.
 She’d never heard of an all-knowing, soul-piercing gaze from a four year old.

-I decided not to talk about my first reaction, which was to flash on old movies like Children of the Damned, or Children of the Corn, the Omen, and little kids who wind up turning adults into a jack-in-the-box if they don’t like you.
+I decided not to talk about my first reaction, which was to flash on old movies like Village of the Damned, or Children of the Corn, and little kids who wind up turning adults into a jack-in-the-box if they don’t like you.
 I think I made the right choice to avoid those comments.

 “My first thought is that there may have been difficulty with the birth,” I said.
 “Not sure what, but a lot of potential fireworks around emerging from the birth canal.
 A ruthless quality.”

 “The 8th house is birth,” I said.
-“So planets in the 8th will shed light on the person’s birth story.
+“So planets in the 8th can shed light on the person’s birth story.
 It’s also a dark house, a grief house.”

 Anna said, “What about these planets together for him, what’s there?”

 The relief on her face was evident.
 I was glad to see this was providing a context for some understanding into the nature of her boy.
-That one look reminded me why I love being an astrologer so much.
+That one look reminded me why I love being an astrologer.

-This is a true story.
-One I think of every once in awhile.
+I think of this story every once in awhile.
 Jupiter to the rescue, our great protector.
 One of the best encounters I’ve had with someone looking into the chart of their child to find some context for things that are sometimes hard to even put into words.
 I didn’t know what to say.
 Her eyes were full of tears and by now mine were too, of course.
 I gave her a big hug and we were just glad to be alive and enjoying the forest.
 We headed back to the road, but I’ll never forget that walk through the woods.
 Sometimes the dark forest makes the best school ever.